tekert/etw_exporter/config/CONFIG.md

 - **enabled**: Set to `true` to enable process filtering.
 If `false`, metrics for all processes are collected.
 - **include_names**: A list of regular expressions to match against process image names (e.g., `notepad.exe`).
 If filtering is enabled, only processes whose names match one of these patterns will have their metrics exported.
-  - The matching is based on the process's unique "start key".
-Once a process name matches, all other processes sharing that same start key (even if they have a different PID due to reuse) will also be tracked.
   - The syntax is Go's standard regular expression format, as documented [here](https://golang.org/s/re2syntax).

 ### Disk I/O Collector